 How to get married in Cyprus – everything you wanted to know about civil marriage in Cyprus

 As you may know, marriage in Israel is only allowed between members of the same faith and according to religious law.
-Cyprus, which allows civil marriage on its territory, is an attractive marriage destination for many Israelis due to; proximity to Israel, low prices, and the relatively simple procedure required for finalizing a marriage conducted there.
+Cyprus, which allows civil marriage on its territory, is an attractive marriage destination for many Israelis due to its proximity to Israel, low prices, and the relatively simple procedure required for finalizing a marriage conducted there.
 Accordingly, many Israelis who wish to marry foreign citizens turn to civil marriage in Cyprus.
 How does a couple get married in Cyprus and what is required for civil marriage there in terms of documentation and registration?
 That will be explained in this article by attorney Michael Decker from our law offices.

 Immigration experts from the Cohen, Decker, Pex and Brosh law offices are glad to offer legal advice and assistance on the topic of obtaining legal status in Israel.
 Our firm often assists couples wishing to get married in Cyprus.
 Our lawyers accompany foreign citizens married to Israelis through the process of immigration and becoming citizens in Israel.